zerok/zerokspot.com/content/weblog/2020/dracula-show.md

 yet another extremely entertaining show!
 This time, though, the season ends in a way that gives a lot of closure.
 I'm not sure that I'd want another season after that unless there is a really good story to explain it.
-That being said, I'm pretyt sure that the two of them could pull it off and I would enjoy a second season!
+That being said, I'm pretty sure that the two of them could pull it off and I would enjoy a second season!

 [d]: https://en.wikipedia.org/wiki/Dracula_(2020_TV_series)